 Old Dutch Church

-The Old Dutch Church in Sleepy Hollow is the oldest church in the state of New York.
-Built in 1685, it was officially organized as Dutch Reformed in 1697, and served as a home for its congregation for over 150 years, until a new church was built elsewhere.
+The Old Dutch Church in Sleepy Hollow is the oldest standing church in the state of New York.
+Built in 1685, it was officially organized as a Dutch Reformed congregation in 1697.
+The church served as a home for its congregation for over 150 years, until a new church was built elsewhere.
 However, it still holds service during select times of the year.
-Despite its long history, though, the church is perhaps best known as being the iconic church and churchyard that Washington Irving wrote about in his famous tale "The Legend of Sleepy Hollow."
+The Old Dutch Church and its adjoining cemetery are perhaps best known as being the iconic church and churchyard that Washington Irving wrote about in his famous tale "The Legend of Sleepy Hollow."

 Backstory and Context